Getting around Rhodes

 • Lindos – Prasonisi for 70 eur

-In Rhodes, taxis have a taxi rank in every major town with a designated staff member from whom you can book a ride.
+In Rhodes, taxis in every major town have a taxi rank with a designated attendant from whom you can book a ride.

-Uber, Bolt, and other alternative taxi services don't work in Rhodes.
+Uber, Bolt and other alternative taxi services do not operate in Rhodes.

-If you don't want to depend on taxis or timetables, consider renting a car or taking organized tours, for example through getyourguide.com.
+If you don’t want to be dependent on taxis or timetables, consider hiring a car or booking organised tours, for example via getyourguide.com.

-You need to have downloaded the mobile app to use it.
+To use the service, you need to have the mobile app downloaded.

-Prices are usually around 1,50 eur per unlock + approx 0,18 eur per minute or various discounted plans are available such as 8,50 eur per hour or 27,50 eur for 6 hours.
+Prices are usually around 1,50 eur to unlock the car, plus approx. 0,18 eur per minute, or various discounted plans are available, such as 8,50 eur per hour or 27,50 eur for 6 hours.

-Do we recommend this mode of transportation?
-Absolutely not!
+Do we recommend this method of transport?
+Definitely not!

-The pavements or roads are not in the best condition, traffic is heavy and drivers are not very considerate of cyclists.
+The pavements and roads aren’t in the best condition, there’s a lot of traffic, and drivers aren’t particularly considerate towards cyclists.

-This mode of transport is only suitable for very short journeys within smaller resorts such as Kolymbia or Faliraki.
+This mode of transport is suitable, at most, for very short journeys within smaller resorts such as Kolymbia or Faliraki.

 This article may contain affiliate links from which our editorial team may earn commissions if you click on the link.
 See our Advertising Policy page.